CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/5_MakingData02.md

 ####Premise

-In this exercise, you will explore some of the on-screen hand digitizing tools available in QGIS and use them to digitize trees paths and other features from a georeferenced map.
+In this exercise, you will explore some of the on-screen hand digitizing tools available in QGIS and use them to digitize trees, paths and other features from a georeferenced map.
 In essence, you will be converting raster spatial data into vector based features.

 ####Notes on the data: